sikesurya/Green-CPU-Team-HardWhere-SiliconSprint/README.md

 # Green-CPU-Team-HardWhere-SiliconSprint
-This repository contains all the resources pertaining to our project.
+This repository contains all the resources pertaining to our 16bit RISCV GreeCPU project.